LLNL/raja-suite-tutorial/Intro_Tutorial/lessons/05_raja_reduce/README.md

 such as `int` or `double`.

 The code for this lesson resides in the file `05_raja_reduce.cpp`.
-It provides a RAJA implementation of a kernel that approximates the value of pi using the `RAJA::seq_exec` policy.
+It provides a RAJA implementation of a kernel that approximates the value of $\pi$ using the `RAJA::seq_exec` policy.
 With this policy, the loop will execute sequentially on a CPU.
 The code will print out the result which should look familiar `3.145...`. as expected.